H-M-H/Weylus/Readme.md

 #### Weylus as Second Screen
 On Linux Weylus can be used to turn your tablet into a second screen if your hardware supports it.

-But first a word of waring: The following configuration may break starting the X server.
+But first a word of warning: The following configuration may break starting the X server.
 This means you might end up without a graphical login or X may get stuck and just display a black screen.
 So make sure you know what you are doing or are at least able to recover from a broken X server.